angel-dart-archive/install/README.md

 # Creating an Add-on
 Each add-on should:
+* Include adequate documentation, i.e. explain what it generates.
 * Accomplish **one** thing.
 * Be modular.
 Ideally, an add-on is implemented as an Angel plug-in, or some other function (i.e. a request handler).
 * Be formatted cleanly, using `dartfmt`.